axibase/atsd/api/data/messages/delete.md

 ## Modify Retention

-Open the terminal on the ATSD server.
+Open the console on the ATSD server.

 Open `/opt/atsd/atsd/conf/server.properties` file.

-Calculate the desired retention interval in seconds, for example 14 days is `14 * 24 * 3600 = 1209600`.
+Calculate the new retention interval in seconds, for example 14 days is `14 * 24 * 3600 = 1209600`.

-Set `messages.timeToLive` setting to the desired value.
+Add `messages.timeToLive` setting with the new value.

 ```elm
 messages.timeToLive = 1209600